bwestergard/machineryquestion/_posts/2019-08-28-peoples-republic.md

 chronic health condition with the incentives to produce a drug that cures the patient's illness in one fell swoop.
-While the patient can be expected to prefer a cure, a revenue stream that endures as long as the patient does might prove more attractive drugmaker[^7].
-This anxiety about proper standards of conduct for the practioners of some art (e.g. healing) being subordinated to commercial standards is at least as old as the Platonic dialogs ("is medicine to be the art of fee-making because the healer collects a fee for healing?"[^8]).
+While the patient can be expected to prefer a cure, a revenue stream that endures as long as the patient does might prove more attractive to a drugmaker[^7].
+This anxiety about proper standards of conduct for the practioners of some art being subordinated to commercial standards is at least as old as the Platonic dialogues ("Is medicine to be the art of fee-making because the healer collects a fee for healing?"[^8]).

 The "allocation mechanism" of secondary importance in capitalist modernity is "planning", which firms use to manage resources internally.